HowDoIGitHelp/CMSC23MDNotes/mdNotes/landing_page.md

 All the resources in this course can be found in the course pack.
 The course pack includes:

 - **Lecture Notes** - You'll find these in the PDF file called *textbook.pdf*.
-- **Lecture Videos** - Lecture videos are available although they may not be complete or updated.
+- **Lecture Videos** - Lecture videos are available, although they may not be complete or updated.
 - **Lab Exercise guides** - Not really lab exercises since you'll be doing it at home, You can find them on the textbook as well.
 - **Some sample code** - Some code used during live coding demos
 - **Presentations** - Presentations used in class